 Key elements of our work included: Outcome Clear?
-Discussions with Board and management Satisfactory - no significant items to note ✓ Comparison of the previous years budget to actual outturn to assess for reasonableness, key movements have been discussed with management Satisfactory - no significant items to note ✓ A review of the budget to 31 August 2023 - understanding assumptions made, impact on cash and impact on funds carried forwards Satisfactory - no significant items to note ✓ A high level review of the 3 year budget forecast submitted to the ESFA to 31 August 2025 Satisfactory - no significant items to note ✓ Consideration of your assessment of sector risks (including any potential financial and reputational impact on the Trust of future growth and expansion) Satisfactory - no significant items to note ✓ Assessment of your key assumptions, judgments and estimates (including funding levels, pupil numbers, salary increases, energy costs, inflation, availability of personnel and cost of supply staff) Satisfactory - no significant items to note ✓ Review of the ongoing process from [TCGQ] and management to challenge and update the forecasts during the year, in an environment of rapid political and economic change.
-Satisfactory - no significant items to note ✓ Review of disclosures relating to going concern Satisfactory - no significant items to note ✓
+Discussions with Board and management Satisfactory - no significant items to note \checkmark Comparison of the previous years budget to actual outturn to assess for reasonableness, key movements have been discussed with management Satisfactory - no significant items to note ✓ A review of the budget to 31 August 2024 - understanding assumptions made, impact on cash and impact on funds carried forwards Satisfactory - no significant items to note ✓ A high level review of the 3 year budget forecast submitted to the ESFA to 31 August 2026 Satisfactory - no significant items to note \checkmark Consideration of your assessment of sector risks (including any potential financial and reputational impact on the Trust of future growth and expansion) Satisfactory - no significant items to note ✓ Assessment of your key assumptions, judgments and estimates (including funding levels, pupil numbers, salary increases, energy costs, inflation, availability of personnel and cost of supply staff) Satisfactory - no significant items to note ✓ Review of the ongoing process from Board and management to challenge and update the forecasts during the year, in an environment of rapid political and economic change.
+Satisfactory - no significant items to note ✓ Review of disclosures relating to going concern Not Satisfactory - as noted the disclosures made in the initial draft of the Trustees' Report need updating. ×